Premenopause: How it affects your skin and our best tips for dealing with it

 Pre-menopause, or perimenopause, involves a time of significant hormonal changes that affect the body in several ways – not least the skin.
 When estrogen levels begin to fluctuate, the skin can lose elasticity, become drier and more sensitive, which can lead to more visible wrinkles, acne and even rosacea.
 Understanding and adapting your skin care to these changes is essential to maintaining healthy and radiant skin during this transition period.

-Pre-menopause, also known as perimenopause, can start at any time from the age of 30, but most women start experiencing pre-menopause symptoms in their 40s.
-It is a transition period that can span several years before menstruation is affected or disappears and menopause occurs.
-During this period, estrogen levels begin to fluctuate wildly, which can lead to a series of physical and emotional changes that can feel both alien and overwhelming.
+Premenopause, also known as perimenopause, can begin at any time from the age of 30, but most women begin to experience premenopause symptoms in their 40s.
+It is a transitional period that can last for several years before menstruation is affected or disappears and menopause sets in.
+During this period, estrogen levels begin to fluctuate greatly, which can lead to a range of physical and emotional changes that can feel both unfamiliar and overwhelming.

-For many women, perimenopause can mean that you don't really recognize yourself anymore.
-You can experience strong mood swings, worsening PMS, and sudden feelings of irritability and anxiety, but also physical symptoms such as increased stiffness in joints and muscles and a decrease in skin elasticity.
-These symptoms can sometimes be interpreted as burnout, depression or stress-related problems, which means that many women seek help for these conditions.
-But in many cases it is actually the body's natural reaction to the hormonal changes that occur during perimenopause.
+For many women, perimenopause can mean that they no longer really recognize themselves.
+You may experience severe mood swings, worsening PMS, and sudden feelings of irritability and anxiety, but also physical symptoms such as increased stiffness in joints and muscles and decreased skin elasticity.
+These symptoms can sometimes be interpreted as burnout, depression or stress-related problems, which is why many women seek help for these conditions.
+But in many cases, it is actually the body's natural reaction to the hormonal changes that occur during perimenopause.

-It is important to understand that these changes are completely natural, but they also require taking them seriously.
-Feeling "out of balance" is a common experience during perimenopause, and there is help available to manage these challenges.
-There are specialized health care and clinics, such as Womni , that focus on helping women navigate through this period with support and treatments that can alleviate symptoms.
-Seeking help when you feel unwell is not only important to improve the quality of life, but also to gain a better understanding of what happens in the body during this time.
+There are specialized healthcare providers and clinics, such as Womni , that focus on helping women navigate this period with support and treatments that can alleviate symptoms.
+Seeking help when you are feeling unwell is not only important to improve your quality of life, but also to gain a better understanding of what is happening in your body during this time.

-As estrogen levels drop, the skin becomes drier and more sensitive.
-This can lead to irritation, itching and an increased tendency to eczema and other skin rashes.
+As estrogen levels drop, skin becomes drier and more sensitive.
+This can lead to irritation, itching, and an increased tendency to eczema and other skin rashes.

-Although acne is often associated with adolescence, many women may experience acne breakouts during perimenopause.
-This is due to hormonal imbalances, particularly a relative increase in androgens relative to estrogen.
+Although acne is often associated with adolescence, many women can experience acne breakouts during perimenopause.
+This is due to hormonal imbalances, specifically a relative increase in androgens relative to estrogen.

 Hormonal changes can lead to uneven skin tone and hyperpigmentation, such as melasma.
 These dark spots can be difficult to treat and often require special skin care.

-The loss of collagen and elastin causes the skin to lose its firmness, leading to looser skin and more pronounced wrinkles.
+The loss of collagen and elastin causes the skin to lose its firmness, leading to sagging skin and more pronounced wrinkles.

 The risk of developing rosacea increases, and for women who already have rosacea, symptoms may worsen.
-The skin may become redder and sensitivity to heat, cold and stress may increase.
+The skin may become more red and sensitive to heat, cold and stress may increase.
 This means that the skin requires extra care and specialized treatment to manage inflammation and keep symptoms under control.

-By being aware of these changes and taking the right measures, such as using moisturizing and protective skin care products, as well as seeking help from specialists when necessary, you can better manage the skin challenges that premenopause brings with it.
+By being aware of these changes and taking the right measures, such as using moisturizing and protective skin care products, and seeking help from specialists if necessary, you can better manage the skin challenges that premenopause brings.

-Our top 5 tips for taking care of your skin during pre-menopause
+Our 5 best tips for taking care of your skin during premenopause

-Adapting your skin care to pre-menopausal needs is essential to maintaining healthy skin.
+Adapting your skin care to the needs of premenopause is crucial for maintaining healthy skin.

-As the skin can become more sensitive, we recommend using skin care without perfume, preservatives or other additives.
+Since the skin may become more sensitive, we recommend using skin care without perfume, preservatives or other additives.

-As the lipid content of the skin becomes lower (the skin produces less oil) during premenopause and menopause, it may be worth using a richer skin cream than you are used to.
-Rich Intense contains the skin-specific lipids/fats that normally decrease in the skin during this period of life.
+Since the lipid content of the skin becomes lower (the skin produces less fat) during pre-menopause and menopause, it may be worth using a richer skin cream than you are used to.
+Intense Emulsion contains the skin's own lipids/fats that normally decrease in the skin during this period of life.

 3. Sun protection is important.

-Protect the skin from sun damage with a sunscreen with a high sun protection factor and protection against both UVA and UVB rays as the skin can become more sensitive to UV radiation and more prone to pigmentation.
-Our Sun Emulsion series provides high protection and the products contain nourishing and emollient substances so that you can replace your usual moisturizer with sunscreen cream when the UV index is above 2 and it is recommended to use sunscreen.
+Protect your skin from sun damage with a high SPF sunscreen that protects against both UVA and UVB rays, as your skin can become more sensitive to UV radiation and more prone to age spots.
+Our Sun Emulsion range provides high protection and contains nourishing and emollient ingredients so you can replace your regular moisturizer with sunscreen when the UV index is above 2 and sunscreen is recommended.
 Read more about sun protection here.

-4. Use mild cleansers and wash only in the evening.
+4. Use a gentle cleanser and only wash in the evening.

-Use mild, unscented cleansing products that do not disturb the skin's natural barrier, and wash only in the evening with cleansing cream.
-At night, the skin forms beneficial substances that contribute to better skin health if we do not wash them off.
-You can find Skinome's mild cleansers here.
+Use mild, unscented cleansers that don't disrupt the skin's natural barrier and only wash in the evening with a cleansing cream.
+At night, the skin produces beneficial substances that contribute to better skin health if we don't wash them away.
+Skinome's gentle cleansers can be found here.

-5. Add active ingredients that improve skin texture, increase skin firmness and reduce the appearance of pigment spots.
+5. Add active ingredients that improve skin texture, increase skin firmness and reduce the appearance of age spots.

-Probiotic Concentrate, which contains over 100 billion live probiotic lactic acid bacteria, has shown in clinical tests a smoothing effect on skin texture and reduces the visibility of fine lines and wrinkles in just 4 weeks. (can be used morning and/or evening).
+Probiotic Concentrate , which contains over 100 billion live probiotic lactic acid bacteria, has been clinically tested to have a smoothing effect on skin texture and reduce the appearance of fine lines and wrinkles in just 4 weeks (can be used morning and/or evening).

-Retinol, N-acetylglucosamine, niacinamide and vitamin C also increase the firmness of the skin while reducing the appearance of pigment spots.
-You will find these ingredients in our Night Active Retinol, which is used in the evening and is advantageously mixed with one of Skinome's moisturisers.
+Retinal, N-acetylglucosamine, niacinamide and vitamin C also increase skin firmness while reducing the appearance of age spots.
+These ingredients can be found in our Retinal Concentrate , which is used in the evening and mixed with one of Skinome's face creams.

 References